About me, Lena Nechet, L∃N∀

 - Concentrated - I can easily focus on something of my choice for hours at a time.
-Sometimes I worked on projects for weeks, disregarding almost everything else.
+Sometimes I work on projects for weeks, disregarding almost everything else.
 It can be quite unhealthy.
 But when I am distracted and cannot continue for a while, it becomes almost painful to keep in mind all the information needed to restart.
 It could be very disappointing to forget something important or not to be able to go into the same mindset.
-I avoid that bother by immersion and fear interruptions.
-Since I was about 14, I have been aware of my big flaw: if I see the clear end of a project, I loose interest and move on.
+I avoid that bother by immersion but I fear interruptions.
+Since I was about 14, I have been aware of my big flaw: if I see the clear end of a project, I lose interest and move on.
 In my mind, it is done.
-Another corresponding flaw I have: it is near impossible for me to do something I do not want, unless there is an existential threat of some kind.
-I think it is called laziness :) Keeping concentration longer allows me therefore to overcome these two limitation to some extent.
+Another corresponding flaw I have: it is near impossible for me to do something I do not want unless there is an existential threat of some kind.
+I think it is called laziness :) Keeping concentration longer allows me therefore to overcome these two limitations to some extent.

 - Intense - my brain demands stimulation and transformation.
-In silent introspection, it is full of visual and conceptual activity.
+In silent introspection, it is full of visual activity.
 Even my meditations on nothingness are sometimes singularly intense.
 In conversations, I can be passionately engaged.
 I attempt to be sincere, even if only in essence, because we always need to filter out irrelevancies.
 For many years, I practiced full truthfulness, but that turned out to be too dangerous.
 I still believe that people deserve kind measured honesty, even if reserved or challenging.
 Interactions with both smart and kind people energize me more than anything else.

 I was able to maintain relative fluency only in three languages at a time.
 Switching between more languages is not practical for me.
 Now I use only four natural languages on a weekly basis.
 But at various times, I was fluent in five in total.